GuilinXie/yolov5_project_report/README.md

 **Head** further refines the feature and prepares them for prediction.

-**Detect** produces the final predictions, includes bounding box coordinates, objectness scores, and class probabilities.
+**Detect** produces the final predictions, including bounding box coordinates, objectness scores, and class probabilities.

-**Postprocessing** includes NMS in detect phase.
+**Postprocessing** includes NMS in the detection phase.

 NMS includes actions such as

 1. filtering detections by confidence
 2. calculating conf = obj_conf * cls_conf
 3. sorting conf in descending order,
-4. outputing the result predictions after filtering overlapping iou, it has a output number of limit with max_nms = 300
+4. outputting the result predictions after filtering overlapping iou, it has an output number of the limit with max_nms = 300

 # Experiments

 **Task-Detect Traffic Signs**

-Train a yolov5 model to detect 4 traffic signs: speedlimit, crosswalk, trafficlight, stop
+Train a yolov5 model to detect 4 traffic signs: speed limit, crosswalk, traffic light, stop

 **Data Exploratory Analysis**